Mortgage Basics

 • Mortgage is paid off later

-So yes, you will pay more interest over the life of the loan with a longer lifespan if you don’t prepay your mortgage at any point in time, but mortgage interest is the lowest interest rate available to consumers.
-If you need to choose between taking a few more years to pay off your mortgage and holding balances on credit cards or car loans, then you should take a long-lived mortgage and not take on other more expensive debt.
+So yes, you will pay more interest over the life of the loan with a longer lifespan if you don’t prepay your mortgage at any point.
+Still, mortgage interest is the lowest interest rate available to consumers.
+If you need to choose between taking a few more years to pay off your mortgage and holding balances on credit cards or car loans, you should take a long-lived mortgage and not take on other, more expensive debt.

 Also, long mortgages provide flexibility.
 You can always pay them down more quickly.
 To extend the life of a short-lived mortgage, you would have to re-apply.

-House rich and cash poor?
-Long lived mortgages leave you less cash poor.
-Yes, it may cost you in interest but it’s worth it if you have money today for a romantic getaway or special programs for your kids.
+Are you house-rich but cash-poor?
+Long-lived mortgages leave you less cash-poor.
+Yes, they may cost you in interest, but it’s worth it if you have money today for a romantic getaway or special programs for your kids.

 Scheduled Repayment